weimingtom/wmt_vn_study/README.md

 Press 'Continue' to start packaging Android game
 Press 'Configure', and process it
-Press 'Generate Keys', and process it (see bundle.keystore and android.keystore) Press 'Build Package', and process it
+Press 'Generate Keys', and process it (see bundle.keystore and android.keystore) Press 'Build Package', and process it (using gradle to build)

 (4) If prompt to install JDK 21 for compiling Android project, you need to download jdk-21 and then make a console.bat
 See OpenJDK21U-jdk_x64_windows_hotspot_21.0.4_7.zip